ExoLife Finder

-The ExoLife Finder (ELF) telescope is an under-development hybrid interferometric telescope being designed at the Instituto de Astrofisica de Canarias (IAC) for the direct detection and imaging of exoplanets and potentially water-bearing exoplanets.
+The ExoLife Finder (ELF) telescope is an under-development, hybrid interferometric telescope being designed at the Instituto de Astrofisica de Canarias (IAC) for the direct detection and imaging of exoplanets and potentially water-bearing exoplanets.
 Developed by a collaboration of scientists and engineers including the PLANETS Foundation, the ELF aims to analyze the surfaces and atmospheres of exoplanets for evidence of life, focusing on nearby star systems within 25 light years of Earth.
 The telescope's design features non-redundant circular arrays of 5-meter-scale mirrors and tensegrity-based mechanical support with an outer diameter of 35m.
 It uses multiple layers of advanced atmospheric wavefront sensing and control.
 It is a scalable optical concept, and could be built within a 10 year timeframe.
 A 3.5-meter precursor called the Small ELF (SELF) is currently being built in the Canary Islands.
 The ELF's first targets will include nearby stars cooler than the Sun.

 ELF incorporates several new technologies in order to study exoplanets that could be 100 million times fainter than the stars they orbit.
 This combination of technologies results in smoother and lighter optics compared to conventional telescope mirrors and greater control of optical diffraction and wavefront errors created by the atmosphere.
 According to the team behind ELF, the telescope's imaging capabilities and detection methods, which include analyzing planetary energy signatures and spectroscopic chemical fingerprints, will advance our understanding of exoplanetary environments and the search for extraterrestrial life.

 The Small ELF (SELF)

 The Small ExoLife Finder (SELF) telescope is a 3.5m outer diameter Fizeau telescope built from 15 0.5m diameter subapertures arranged in a circular pattern like the ELF telescope.
 SELF uses a telescope support structure built from a tensegrity structure of cables and compressional elements.
 This structure creates a stiff basis for the optics that can be 10 times lighter than a conventional truss structure.
 The subapertures are aligned and carefully phased using a small secondary mirror for each of the 15 subapertures.
-Machine learning algorithms and photonic structures built into the optical system allow the SELF to overcome the effects of the atmosphere to suppress the bright central starlight in order to see the exoplanetary environments around nearby bright stars.
+Machine learning algorithms and photonic structures built into the optical system allow the SELF to overcome the effects of the atmosphere to suppress the bright central starlight in order to see the exoplanetary environment around nearby bright stars.